Overview

 To evaluate your tool locally, you will need to capture a workload for yourself.
 The instructions below will generate a CSV file for the workload.
 You will need to do this for each workload to get a trace for each of them.

-1. Modify the following knobs in your DBMS's postgresql.conf file:
+Modify the following knobs in your DBMS's

 This will enable PostgreSQL to record many different type of events to the log file (e.g., client connections).
 We will strip out this unwanted information during the analysis phase of the project.
-2. Restart PostgreSQL and then verify that the DBMS creates the query log file in its data directory (/var/lib/postgresql/14/main):
+2. Restart PostgreSQL and then verify that the DBMS creates the query log file in its data directory (

-sudo ls -lah /var/lib/postgresql/14/main/log/ | grep csv
+):sudo service postgresql restart sudo ls -lah /var/lib/postgresql/14/main/log/ | grep csv

 Then execute a query in PostgreSQL and confirm that the system captures the SQL.
-For example, execute this query on the commandline using psql:
+For example, execute this query on the commandline using

-pavlo=> SELECT 1 + 1;
+:pavlo=> SELECT 1 + 1; ?column? ---------- 2 (1 row)

 You can then verify the log file has an entry that corresponds to the query that you invoked:

-2022-01-30 10:57:25.630 EST,"pavlo","pavlo",368017,"[local]",61f6b45d.59d91,2,"idle",2022-01-30 10:53:01 EST,3/16,0,LOG,00000,"statement: SELECT 1 + 1;",,,,,,,,,"psql","client backend"
+tail -n 1 /var/lib/postgresql/13/main/log/postgresql-2022-01-30_104723.csv 2022-01-30 10:57:25.630 EST,"pavlo","pavlo",368017,"[local]",61f6b45d.59d91,2,"idle",2022-01-30 10:53:01 EST,3/16,0,LOG,00000,"statement: SELECT 1 + 1;",,,,,,,,,"psql","client backend"

-2. Once you have verified that PostgreSQL is correctly capturing queries in its log file, you can then execute a benchmark using BenchBase.
+Once you have verified that PostgreSQL is correctly capturing queries in its log file, you can then execute a benchmark using BenchBase.
 Make sure you load the workload's database before you enable query logging.
-Otherwise the log file will contain the INSERT statements that BenchBase executes to load the database, which will taint your analysis of the workload.
-We also recommend that you limit the number of terminals in BenchBase to one to reduce the number of queries that execute.
+Otherwise the log file will contain the

 You can then copy the CSV trace file from PostgreSQL's data directory to your home directory for your analysis tool.